Template: common/main-header.twig

 Biggest upset

-In the U14 Male division, Germany’s Sam Rossmeier triumphed in the opening action, when he won out over Frances’s Balthazar Caputo.
+In the U14 Male division, Spain’s Sam Rossmeier triumphed in the opening action, when he won out over Frances’s Balthazar Caputo.
 Sandro Ginzinger, of Germany, took third place.

 Germany’s Sofia Ginzinger took the U14 Female title with a win in the final against Vitoria Antolín, of Spain, with Austria’s Lisa Zechner taking third after coming out on top in the “mini-final”.